bigseainc/gravityforms-hubspot/readme.txt

 = 2.0 =
 * [NEW] Reworked the whole plugin to use the GFAddon Framework
+* [NEW] Migration Assistant for moving from v1.6.2 to v2.0
 * [REMOVED] Cron!
 The oAuth handling is now how it should be, and cron script is no longer needed.

+** Removed support for less than v0.7 ...
+If you hadn't updated by now.
+I don't know what to tell you... **

 = 1.6.2 =
 * [FIX] Deleting connections now works again.
 Thanks to 'samureyed' for discovering this bug.